Bergamot contains natural substances that may be beneficial for health. Some evidence suggests it can help lower cholesterol.

-Also known as Citrus bergamia, bergamot is a yellow citrus fruit that grows primarily in Calabria.
+Also known as Citrus bergamia, bergamot is a yellow citrus fruit that grows primarily in Calabria, Italy.
 Traditional Italian medicine uses bergamot as a treatment for a range of symptoms, including fevers, sore throats, and infections.
 The fruit

 In this article, we discuss whether bergamot can help control cholesterol and how people can lower their cholesterol levels.